Automattic/_s/README.md

 npm install && bower install
 ```

-You are now ready to use wd_s.
+You are now ready to use wd_s!

 # How to use Grunt